Te Aka Whai Ora

 Riana Manuel was appointed to be the first Chief Executive, which has been a permanent agency since 1 July 2022.

+In late November 2023, the incoming National-led coalition government announced plans to abolish Te Aka Whai Ora and return to a single integrated health system.
+The Government's plans to abolish the agency drew criticism from health professionals and Māori leaders.
+In mid December 2023, Lady Tureiti Moxon and Janice Kuka filed a claim with the Waitangi Tribunal challenging the Government's dissolution plans.
+In late February 2024, the Government passed urgent legislation disestablishing the Māori Health Authority by 30 June 2024.

 Mandate and responsibilities

 Te Aka Whai Ora (the Māori Health Authority) is a statutory entity responsible for ensuring that the New Zealand health system meets the needs of Māori.
 It will work in partnership with the Ministry of Health and Health New Zealand to achieve the following stated goals: